GerritCodeReview/plugins_lfs/src/main/resources/Documentation/config.md

 ### Section `auth`

-auth.gitBasicAuth = true
+auth.gitBasicAuthPolicy = {http|http_ldap}
 : Git LFS client uses Basic HTTP auth with LFS requests.
-When this option is not enabled (not set or equals to `false`) Git LFS HTTP requests are treated as anonymous requests.
-Therefore requests will be successfully authorized only for projects that allows anonymous to perform requested operation.
+When this option is not set, Git LFS HTTP requests are treated as anonymous requests.
+Therefore requests will be successfully authorized only for projects that allow anonymous users to perform the requested operation.

 ## Per Project Settings